crxigzah/crxigzah/README.md

 <h2><strong>Hi, I'm crxigzah 👋</strong></h2>

-I am an IT Engineer, ITIL aligned and certified in Azure and Microsoft technologies.
+I am an IT Engineer with 5 years of experience, currently working as a Desktop Support Engineer for an MSP.
+I hold ITIL v5, Azure and Microsoft certifications.
+Outside of the day job, I build websites, scripts, and software.

 <h2><strong>Project 5kable</strong></h2>